T-Goon/1102/Assignment1/README.md

 # Assignment 1

+Program with the answers to the following 10 problems.

+## Questions
 Question 1.
 Write a function tricolor that consumes a string and a font size.
 It should return that string as an image in the specified font size.
 In addition, the first 1/3 of the characters in the string should be red, the middle 1/3 should be green, and the last 1/3 should be blue.
 You may assume the length of the string is a multiple of 3.
 Hint:  there is a function called text that is helpful.

 Question 2.
 Write a function quadratic that accepts three inputs a, b, and c corresponding to the coefficients in the expression ax2 + bx + c = 0.
 It returns the values of x that solve that algebraic expression (i.e., use the quadratic formula to solve for x).
 Since the quadratic formula has a “+/-“ term, it returns two possible solutions.
 To be able to return both values, you should define a structure called roots.
 One field within roots corresponds to the “+“ term and the other field corresponds to the “-“ term in the quadratic formula.
 If you are confused, you can work through the provided example in the starter file to better understand what is going on.